lablup/backend.ai-docs-webui/docs/mount_vfolder/mount_vfolder.rst

 storage folders when creating a compute session.

 Let's go to the Sessions page and click the START button to create a new compute session.
-In the session creation dialog, click Folders to mount to see a list of storage folders that a user can mount.
+In the Folders to mount panel in the session creation dialog, you can see a list of storage folders that can be mount.
 By clicking the folder you want to mount, you can mount it.
 You can also mount multiple folders simultaneously by clicking multiple items.
 In this example, we will mount two folders, ``user1-ml-test`` and ``user2-vfolder``, and then create a compute session.

 .. image:: create_session_with_folders.png
    :width: 350